mhbeals/scissorsandpaste/Individual MD Entries/1819-01-04_Caledonian Mercury_136.md

                     for obtaining reform in Upper Canada.
-Accounts from Quebec and Montreal, dated the end of November, state, that in pursuance of this recommendation, the Legislature, on one of the first days of its meeting, appointed a Committee to inquire into the subject, who almost instantly came to the following resolution:Resolved, That it is the opinion of this Committee that some such legislative provision should be enacted as the wisdom of the Imperial Parliament has found it proper to provide to meet similar occasions, to put it out of the power of any designing persons to organize discontent.
-The proceeding appears to have raised the indignation of the Gourlay or reofrming party in Upper Canada, as will be seen by the following extract :–Montreal, November 21.
+Accounts from Quebec and Montreal, dated the end of November, state, that in pursuance of this recommendation, the Legislature, on one of the first days of its meeting, appointed a Committee to inquire into the subject, who almost instantly came to the following resolutionResolved, That it is the opinion of this Committee that some such legislative provision should be enacted as the wisdom of the Imperial Parliament has found it proper to provide to meet similar occasions, to put it out of the power of any designing persons to organize discontent.
+The proceeding appears to have raised the indignation of the Gourlay or reforming party in Upper Canada, as will be seen by the following extract :–Montreal, November 21.
 This legislative provision, it will be immediately perceived, is the suspension of the Habeas Corpus act, for that was the course pursued in England.
 We do not believe that there is the most remote necessity for such a measure.
 We do not hesitate to say,